The Nucleon Axial Form Factor from Elementary Target Data: Introduction

 Despite being less constrained than the vector form factors, the axial form factor has historically been quoted with very small uncertainties.
 Those small uncertainties result from the use of the dipole parameterization,

 which has a single free parameter, $M_A$, the ``axial mass".
 This parameterization has insufficient freedom to describe the set of shapes consistent with theoretical constraints and existing experimental data~\cite{Bernard:2001rs,Bodek:2007ym}.
 Reanalysis with neutrino-deuterium scattering data and a form factor with more parameterized freedom revealed that the form factor uncertainty should be at least an order of magnitude larger to accommodate the full range of possible form factor shapes~\cite{Meyer:2016oeg}.
-There is also recent evidence from Monte Carlo tunes suggesting that the tuned neutrino quasielastic cross sections are larger than previous fits for the axial from factor from the deuterium data~\cite{MicroBooNE:2021ccs,GENIE:2022qrc}. {\text{LQCD}} This evidence appeared simultaneously with first principles calculations of Lattice Quantum Chromodynamics (\lqcd), which suggest that the axial form factor is underestimated at large momentum transfer by almost 30\%~\cite{Meyer:2022mix}.
+There is also recent evidence from Monte Carlo tunes suggesting that the tuned neutrino quasielastic cross sections are larger than previous fits for the axial from factor from the deuterium data~\cite{MicroBooNE:2021ccs,GENIE:2022qrc}. {\text{LQCD}} This evidence appeared simultaneously with first principles calculations of Lattice Quantum Chromodynamics (\lqcd), which suggest that the axial form factor is underestimated at large momentum transfer by almost 30\%~\cite{ Meyer:2022mix,Tomalak:2023pdi}.
 A primary interest is to quantify modern constraints of the nucleon axial form factor accurately and with theoretically robust uncertainties.
 For this purpose, sources that are free or nearly-free nucleon targets are most useful.
-This includes neutrino-deuterium scattering experimental data analyzed in \rfr{Meyer:2016oeg}, which in this work are studied in conjunction with the addition of data from the \bebc{} neutrino-deuterium experiment~\cite{Wachsmuth:1979th,Barlag:1984uga,Allasia:1990uy} and the antineutrino-hydrogen scattering experimental data of \rfr{MINERvA:2023avz}.
+This includes neutrino-deuterium scattering experimental data analyzed in \rfr{Meyer:2016oeg}, which in this work are studied in conjunction with the addition of data from the \bebc{} neutrino-deuterium experiment~\cite{Wachsmuth:1979th,Barlag:1984uga,Allasia:1990uy}.
+This analysis also uses the antineutrino-hydrogen scattering experimental data of \rfr{MINERvA:2023avz}, which is measured on a hydrocarbon target with kinematic separation of the events on hydrogen from the carbon background.
 Complementary constraints originating from \lqcd{}~are also explored in a sister paper~\cite{Meyer:inprep}, which will be compared to and combined with experimental sources in the present work.

 Additional constraints on the slope of the form factor near zero momentum transfer could be obtained from additional pion electroproduction data~\cite{Bernard_2001} and muonic hydrogen~\cite{Hill:2017wgb}.
 The slope can be extracted from pion electroproduction data by comparing to a prediction obtained from expanding the amplitude for small $Q^{2}$ and $M_{\pi}$ in Heavy Baryon Chiral Perturbation Theory at one-loop order, such as in \rfr{Bernard:1992ys}, where the slope shows up as a low energy constant in the effective theory.
 The pion electroproduction amplitudes are typically computed close to the pion production threshold, around $Q^{2}\sim0.1~\GeVsq$~\cite{ Blomqvist:1996tx,A1:1999kwj,Hilt:2013fda}, and at this scale corrections can enter at the level of 10\%~\cite{Bernard:1992ys}.
 For more details on the relationship between invariant amplitudes and the differential cross sections, see for example \rfr{Hilt:2013fda}.
 The muonic hydrogen capture rate is also sensitive to the axial form factor at a momentum transfer fixed by kinematics, around a value of $Q^{2}\sim0.01~\GeVsq$~\cite{ Czarnecki:2007th,MuCap:2012lei,MuCap:2015boo}.
 Constraints on the axial radius from muon capture enter at about the 50\% level~\cite{Hill:2017wgb}, with an uncertainty budget dominated by statistics.
 Studies of constraints on the slope from these other sources are outside the scope of this work.